yt-project/yt/CONTRIBUTING.rst

 <https://ytep.readthedocs.io/en/latest/YTEPs/YTEP-0008.html>`_ for more
 detail.)

-For all types of contributions, it is required that all tests pass.
+For all types of contributions, it is required that all tests pass, or that all non-passing tests are specifically accounted for.

 * New Features